 Part of this may have been simply a question of etiquette.
 There's only one passage in the Canon where the Buddha clearly comes out with a general statement condemning certain trades as wrong livelihood.
-He lists five-trading in poison, trading in weapons, trading in intoxicants, trading in meat, and trading in human beings as slaves-saying that the disciple of the noble ones avoids them.
+He lists five-trading in poison, trading in weapons, trading in intoxicants, trading in meat, and trading in human beings-saying that the disciple of the noble ones avoids engaging in those forms of trade.
 You don't set yourself up with a shop to sell alcohol, poison, weapons, meat, or slaves.
-But otherwise the Buddha is very circumspect when talking about other people's occupations.
+But otherwise, the Buddha is very circumspect when talking about other people's occupations.